Algebraic Surfaces in Positive Characteristic: Birational geometry of surfaces

-Note that Serre duality holds over arbitrary fields, and thus $h^i(S,{\cal L})=h^{2-i}(S,{\cal L})$.
-However, we have seen in Section \ref{sec:Cohomology} that Kodaira vanishing may not hold.
-Finally, if $D$ is an effective divisor on $S$ then $D$ is a Gorenstein curve and the {\em adjunction formula} yields
+We note that Serre duality holds for Cohen--Macaulay schemes that are of finite type over a field.
+Thus, we have an equality $h^i(S,{\cal L})=h^{2-i}(S,\omega_S\otimes{\cal L}^\vee)$ for surfaces.
+However, we have seen in Section \ref{subsec:kodaira fails} that Kodaira vanishing may not hold.
+Finally, if $D$ is an effective divisor on $S$, then $D$ is a Gorenstein curve and the {\em adjunction formula} yields

 where $\omega_D$ and $\omega_S$ denote the respective dualizing sheaves.
-In particular, if $D$ is irreducible we obtain
+In particular, if $D$ is reduced and irreducible, we obtain